TangibleInc/loops-and-logic-docs/docs/develop/020 - template-system/070 - Tests.md

 This repository includes NPM scripts to run the tests with PHP versions 8.2 and 7.4.

-**Note**: We need to maintain compatibility with PHP 7.4, as WordPress itself only has â€œbeta supportâ€ for PHP 8.x.
+**Note**: We need to maintain compatibility with PHP 7.4, as WordPress itself only has beta support for PHP 8.x.
 See https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/ for more information.

-If youâ€™re on Windows, you might have to use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to run the tests (see [this comment](https://bitbucket.org/tangibleinc/tangible-fields-module/pull-requests/30#comment-389568162)).
+If you're on Windows, you might have to use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to run the tests (see [this comment](https://bitbucket.org/tangibleinc/tangible-fields-module/pull-requests/30#comment-389568162)).

 To run the tests with Docker installed:
 ```